top of page

 By Sherry Clark

-We all do it.
+Peeing, we all do it.

 Fortunately, we humans were trained at a young age to urinate in a socially acceptable location.

-To our pet dogs “where to pee?” is a bit of a puzzle.
+To our pet dogs, “Where to pee?” is a bit of a puzzle.

 So where was the first place they relieved themselves?
 Inside.